 Everything About Missed Miscarriage

 A missed miscarriage or a silent miscarriage happens when the baby has died in the womb.
-At the same time, the mother exhibits or experiences some clear signs of miscarriage- such as vaginal bleeding, cramping, or vaginal discharges.
+At the same time, the mother may not exhibit or experiences some clear signs of miscarriage- such as vaginal bleeding, cramping, or vaginal discharges.

 Sometime in the first trimester, usually around 6 to 10 weeks, the embryo quit developing, and the heartbeat stopped.